Ramey, No. 17 Texas beat Davidson 78-76 in Maui Invitational

+Texas (2-0) shot 48% and led nearly the entire second half, yet missed too many free throws and struggled to get stops as Davidson (1-1) shot nearly 57% for the game.

+“We’ve got a long way to go defensively with our guys and 1-on-1 defense,” Smart said.
+“I think as a team they know that.
+But certainly learned about our guys’ resolve.
+They showed good resolve.”

-Ramey’s score broke a 76-all tie, then the Longhorns (2-0) came up with a pair of stops on the final possession, when the Wildcats (1-1) had a chance to tie or win.
+Ramey’s score broke a 76-all tie, then the Longhorns came up with a pair of stops.
 Davidson’s Sam Mennenga missed a contested 3-pointer from the wing, but the Wildcats got another shot when the ball went out of bounds with 3.8 seconds left.

 The Wildcats inbounded again to Mennenga, who missed a final 3 for the win with Texas’ Andrew Jones closely defending him.
-Mennenga turned toward the official at the horn, while Davidson coach Bob McKillop also protested slightly before leaving the court.
+Mennenga turned toward a nearby official at the horn, while Davidson coach Bob McKillop also walked onto the court with arms extended to address officials briefly.

+“You obviously have never seen me protest because that was very kind,” McKillop said.
+“My comment to him after the game was far from a protest.
+I just asked him very gentlemanly: ‘Do you think he got hit on that last play?’”

-Ramey scored 14 points to lead the Longhorns, who shot 48% and had six players in double figures.
-Jones finished with 13 points in his season debut, as did Kai Jones.
+Ramey scored 14 points to lead the Longhorns, who had six players in double figures.
+Mennenga, a 6-foot-9 redshirt freshman from New Zealand, had 17 points and five rebounds to lead Davidson.

+Texas: The Longhorns had an easy opener in Wednesday’s 91-55 win against Texas-Rio Grande Valley.
+They got a boost Monday with the season debut of Jones, who missed most of the 2017-18 and 2018-19 seasons after a leukemia diagnosis.
+Jones didn’t play in the opener for precautionary reasons due to a cough, though Smart said he had a negative COVID-19 test.
+Jones looked good against Davidson and finished with 13 points, but Texas made just 16 of 24 free throws in this one.

-Texas thrice built seven-point leads in the second half, the last time coming on Jericho Sims’ whistle-drawing dunk to make it 72-65 with 5:06 left.
-But Davidson hung in and never let Texas stretch that lead, then fought back to tie it on Luka Brajkovic’s hook shot with 62 seconds left to set up the final sequence.
+Texas thrice built seven-point leads in the second half, the last time coming on Sims’ whistle-drawing dunk to make it 72-65 with 5:06 left.
+But Davidson hung in and fought back to tie it on Brajkovic’s hook shot with 62 seconds left, setting up the final sequence.

 The tournament is being played in the North Carolina mountains instead of its traditional Hawaii setting due to the coronavirus pandemic, giving the Wildcats a home-state game with seats filled by fan cutouts and pumped-in crowd noise.